openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A custom response problem evaluates text responses from students using an embedded Python script.
 These problems are also called "write-your-own- grader" problems.
-For more information, see :ref:`Write Your Own Grader`.
+For more information, see `Write-Your-Own-Grader Problem`_.

 .. _D: